College of Business

 iLabs

-The University of Michigan-Dearborn’s Center for Innovation Research, iLabs, is housed within the College of Business. iLabs is dedicated to advancing the understanding of corporate, entrepreneurial, and institutional innovation and its impact on economic development.
+The University of Michigan-Dearborn’s Office of Engagement and Impact, iLabs, is housed within the College of Business. iLabs is dedicated to advancing the understanding of corporate, entrepreneurial, and institutional innovation and its impact on economic development.
 Since 2006, students have worked on iLabs projects for academic credit, including the College of Business Experiential Education Study, the eCities Project, and the College of Business Marketing Strategy Initiative.

-If accepted into an iLabs program, students in the Master of Business Administration and MS-Business Analytics Marketing concentration may elect up to 3 credits of iLabs work (BA 690) toward the degree program electives with the approval of the appropriate faculty and the COB Graduate Office.
+If accepted into an iLabs program, students in several College of Business master's programs may elect up to 3 credits of iLabs work (BA 690) toward the degree program electives with the approval of the appropriate faculty and the COB Graduate Office.
 Other COB graduate students may elect BA 690 as additive credit.
 See additional information under "Academic Policies and Courses" on the "Overview" tab.

 Internship and Career Management Center